George Ndah

-George Ebialimolisa Ndah (born 23 December 1974) is an English-born Nigerian former professional footballer who played as a striker from 1992 until 2006.
+George Ebialimolisa Ndah (born 23 December 1974) is an English former professional footballer who played as a striker from 1992 until 2006.

 He played in the Premier League for Crystal Palace and in the Football League for AFC Bournemouth, Gillingham, Swindon Town and Wolverhampton Wanderers.
 In 1999, he was called up to play international football by Nigeria, but injury prevented him from making his debut and he was never selected again.

 Club career

 Crystal Palace

 Born in Camberwell, England, Ndah began his career as an apprentice at Crystal Palace, turning professional there in August 1992.
 Prior to that he had played youth-team football at Dulwich Hamlet.
 His older brother Jamie was also a footballer.

 During his time at Selhurst Park he was loaned out twice.
 The first time was in 1995, when he played 15 games for AFC Bournemouth, then, two years later, he had a short spell at Gillingham, one that was curtailed by illness.